JustalK/LABORATORY-AUTH0/README.md

 />
 ```

 This component can be found in the root of our app inside `main.tsx`.
+The information can be found in the Auth0 website.
+Look the next section for more information.

 #### Home